embedded-software-laboratory/p-dmpc/readme.md

 eval_paper()
 ```
 This will take a while.
 The results are then found in the folder "results".
+### Configure Your MATLAB
+Vehicles communicate with each other using MATLAB ROS 2 toolbox.
+Message types are customized, which requires to run the MATLAB build-in function `ros2genmsg()`.
+Note this needs to be done only once for for one machine.
+There are some general steps to help you configure your MATLAB so that `ros2genmsg()` can run successfully.
+Note that you can check which version of softwares are need in the MATLAB official doc: https://de.mathworks.com/help/ros/gs/ros-system-requirements.html.
+- Window
+1. Ensure your machine has python with the right version installed.
+Please check the above linek to see which python version you need.
+For example, Python 3.9 is needed MATLAB R2022a.
+After you have installed python with the right version, you can go to MATLAB command window and use `pyenv('Version','version')` to set up MATLAB.
+For example, `pyenv('Version','3.9')` will let MATLAB use Python 3.9.
+Make sure you have added its path to you environment; otherwise, you should use something like `pyenv('Version','fullPathOfPython3.9\python.exe')`.
+2. Ensure your machine has CMake with the right version installed.
+You can check this using `!cmake --version` in MATLAB command window.
+For MATLAB R2022a, CMake 3.16.3+ is needed.
+You can install it at https://cmake.org/download/.
+3. Ensure you machine has Visual Studio with the right version installed and set for MATLAB.
+You can check and set this using `mex -setup` in MATLAB command window.
+For MATLAB R2022a, Visual Studio 2019 is needed.
+You can download it at https://docs.microsoft.com/en-us/visualstudio/releases/2019/release-notes.
+Note that the Community of Version Studio is already enough.
+When installing, make sure `Desktop development with C++` must be selected.
+- Linux (TODO)

 ### Acknowledgements
 This research is supported by the Deutsche Forschungsgemeinschaft (German Research Foundation) within the Priority Program SPP 1835 "Cooperative Interacting Automobiles" (grant number: KO 1430/17-1).